 WordPress has different user roles that you can assign to new users.
 User roles basically control the level of power that a user has over your website.

-Contributor: Has slightly more power.
-A contributor can write a post but they don’t have the power to publish it & they can’t see the content written by others.
-They also have limited access to the dashboard of your website.
+Has slightly more power.
+A contributor can write a post but they don’t have the power to publish it or see the content written by others.
+They only have limited access to the dashboard of your website.

-Author: In terms of authority, an author come above a contributor as they have the power to write a post, publish it but they can’t see drafts that have been saved by others.
+In terms of authority, an author comes above a contributor as they have the power to write a post, publish it but they can’t see drafts that have been saved by others.

-Editor: An editor can write, edit and publish not only new content but also content written by others.
+Editor can write, edit, and publish not only new content but also content written by others.

-Admin: Admin has the greatest power of all.
+Admin has the greatest power of all.
 They can control and contribute to the site in any way they want.
-This is not the type of control you want to give to anyone especially taking into account the safety and security of your website.
+Not the type of control you want to give to anyone especially taking into account the safety and security of your website.

-So to say the least, WordPress in this amazing empowering platform to launch your own website for free.
-WordPress powers all sorts of websites from small ones to these really huge ones like Microsoft and Skype.
+To say the least, WordPress is an amazing empowering platform to launch your own website for free.

 Hope this post has helped you understand what is WordPress in details.

 Don’t wait.
 Start using WordPress to grow your blog or website now.